aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/itextstyle/get_level/_index.md

 ## get_level {#int}
-If level of style exist returns it, otherwise returns null.
+If level of style exist returns it, otherwise returns None.

 ### Returns